linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes/Teaching Note 4-Multiperiod Binomial Trees/The Pricing of Options and Corporate Liabilities.md

 ---
 Owner: RRoger Lin
+aliases:
+- Alias_185_The Pricing of Options and Corporate Liabilities.md
+- Alias_186_The Pricing of Options and Corporate Liabilities.md
+- THE PRICING OF OPTIONS AND CORPORATE LIABILITIES
+linter-yaml-title-alias: THE PRICING OF OPTIONS AND CORPORATE LIABILITIES
-tags: [Papers]
+tags:
+- Papers
+- tag_example
 title: THE PRICING OF OPTIONS AND CORPORATE LIABILITIES
-aliases: [THE PRICING OF OPTIONS AND CORPORATE LIABILITIES]
-linter-yaml-title-alias: THE PRICING OF OPTIONS AND CORPORATE LIABILITIES
 ---

 # THE PRICING OF OPTIONS AND CORPORATE LIABILITIES
 - **[[Teaching Note 4-Multiperiod Binomial Trees]]**